hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ## 10. Multiple nodes, multiple tasks, and `srun`

 If you'd like to run parallel code on several nodes insted of just doing multi-processing, you can use the `srun` command.
-If you use it inside a job script, it will the nodes and resources allocated by `sbatch`.
+If you use it inside a job script, it will use the nodes and resources allocated by `sbatch`.
 If you use it inside an interactive session, it will use the resources allocated by `salloc`.
 If you use it outside of those, it will allocate the resources on the fly.

 When you ask for several nodes, upon allocation you will be transferred to the first of those node (during an interactive session), or the job script will be copied and executed on the first of those nodes (after a batch script submission).
 You can then use `srun` to execute your code on the other nodes.
 Even when the code is executed in another node, any terminal output will still be transferred to your current terminal on the first node.